Find out what causes dandruff, what you can do to get rid of it and when to get medical advice.

 Read about discoid eczema (nummular or discoid dermatitis), a long-term (chronic) skin condition that causes the skin to become itchy, reddened, dry and cracked

 A disorder of consciousness, or impaired consciousness, is a state where consciousness is affected by an injury to the brain.

-Double vision (medically known as diplopia) is where you see two images of a single object either some or all of the time.
+Double vision (medically known as diplopia) is where you see 2 images of a single object either some or all of the time.

 Down's syndrome is when you're born with an extra chromosome.

-Read about Dupuytren’s contracture (Dupuytren's disease), which affects the hands and fingers and causes one or more fingers to bend into the palm of the hand.
+Read about Dupuytren's contracture (Dupuytren's disease), which affects the hands and fingers and causes 1 or more fingers to bend into the palm of the hand.

 Read about dyslexia, a common type of learning difficulty that can cause problems with reading, writing and spelling.

 Dystonia is the name for uncontrolled and sometimes painful muscle movements (spasms).
 Find out about the main symptoms, types and treatments.